kyle2277/Arkadiusz2.0/README.md

 When a string is recieved for encryption, it is first transformed into an encoded matrix, a unique numerical representation of itself.
 The encryption/decryption matrix (described above) is then used to apply a change of basis to each column vector in the encoded matrix, resulting in an encrypted matrix.
 The __only__ way to get back to the original matrix is with a reverse change of basis using the encryption/decryption matrix.
 Without this exact matrix, the encrypted credentials are simply collections of random numbers.
 #### Decryption
 The process of decryption is simply the opposite of encryption.
 The encryption/decryption matrix is inverted, and then used to apply a (reverse) change of basis on the column vectors of an encrypted matrix.
 This results in a decrypted matrix which can be easily turned back into a string.
 #### The Vault
 The encryption matrix of each respective credential is stored locally in the program directory, in a file called 'vault.txt'.
 The only non-encrypted information in the vault is the names of the accounts that correspond to the encrypted credentials.
 Credentials are __stored in no other form or place__ than in this file.
 When the program is running, it generates a list of all current accounts from the vault.
 This list stores all the passwords in their encrypted matrix form, meaning all decryption is done on the fly when prompted by the user.
 ### Dependencies
-Make sure you have these modules added to your java classpath before running:
+Make sure you add the required .jar files from each of these libraries to your java classpath before running:
 * EJML (Efficient Java Matrix Library)
+  * ejml-simple
+  * ejml-core
+  * ejml-ddense
 * StringUtils (Apache Commons Lang3)
+  * commons-lang3